Setophaga auduboni auduboni

 See “Comments” under Myrtle Warbler.

-An earlier date on the Pine Ridge is 21 Apr 2021 two Gilbert-Baker WMA, Sioux Co.
+An earlier date on the Pine Ridge is 21 Apr 2021 (2) Gilbert-Baker WMA, Sioux Co.

-An earlier date elsewhere is 13 Apr 2019 Scotts Bluff Co.
+Earlier dates elsewhere are 9 Apr 2022 Dundy Co, and 13 Apr 2019 Scotts Bluff Co.
 For Mar dates, see Winter.

 Later dates elsewhere are all from the Wildcat Hills, Scotts Bluff Co (see Summer), except for 10 Jun 2010 western Cherry Co.